Program Purpose & Parameters

 The spring session runs from January-April.

-The summer session runs from late May – early August.
+The summer session runs from June – early August.

 Application deadline is April 1.